willxxy/ECG-Bench/README.md

 3. Unzip the file and inside of `data/cpsc/classification-of-12-lead-ecgs-the-physionetcomputing-in-cardiology-challenge-2020-1.0.2/training` move the `cpsc_2018` and `cpsc_2018_extra` folders into the `data/cpsc` directory.
 Then delete the `classification-of-12-lead-ecgs-the-physionetcomputing-in-cardiology-challenge-2020-1.0.2` folder.

-### External Datasets
+### Mapping Datasets

-External datasets are datasets that are mapped to the base datasets and subsequently used for all experiments.
+Mapping datasets are datasets that are mapped to the base datasets and subsequently used for all experiments.

 #### ECG-QA dataset curated by [ECG-QA, Oh et al.](https://github.com/Jwoo5/ecg-qa)